Mentorship

 The practical work may frighten Marcia if she is not a strong spirit.

-1. Provide details of how you will affirmatively assess Marcia development over the eight weeks analyzing and evaluating how the assessments are valid, reliable and consistent.
+Q4.
+Provide details of how you will affirmatively assess Marcia’s development over the eight weeks, analyzing and evaluating how the assessments are valid, reliable and consistent.

-• Continuous assessment: This is very important as it is a way of providing a progressive measure of how the student is performing and developing the behaviours, values and attitudes that are expected of them.
+- Continuous assessment: This is very important as it is a way of providing a progressive measure of how the student is performing and developing the behaviors, values and attitudes that are expected of them.
 The student’s day-to-day performance is monitored, and the level of knowledge that they are expected to know at each level is tested.

-1. Lf Marcia was not achieving the required standards what actions would you take and how would you appraise and feedback on Marcia’s development taking into account of your professional accountability and responsibility.
+Q5.
+If Marcia was not achieving the required standards, what actions would you take, and how would you appraise and provide feedback on Marcia’s development, taking into account your professional accountability and responsibility?

 I should be vigilant and observant to ensure that Marcia performs according to the specified and required standards.
-If Marcia if failing I should be able to detect it earlier to have time to bring other learning aids and materials are put in place to ensure that she has the help she requires(Frankel, 2009, p.87).
+If Marcia is failing, I should be able to detect it earlier to have time to bring other learning aids and materials in place to ensure that she has the help she requires(Frankel, 2009, p.87).

 The lecture will be involved to help in planning better techniques to ensure that Marcia benefits fully and improves.
 I shall also interview other students and team members to be able to know how best to approach the student.

-Giving feedback to the student is important to notify her of the progress she makes.
+Giving feedback to the student is important to notify her of the progress she has made.
 There are five principles that can be used to give feedback,

 Before approaching the student who is failing it is good to talk to other team members to ensure that you have correct information and also ensure that all information has been documented.
 Ensure that the student has had as much help as you can be able to provide before failing them.
 This will ensure that the student feels that the mentor has been just (Kolb, 1984, p.63).

 The mentor is the person who is responsible for either passing or failing the student.
-Therefore, he or she must uphold integrity and ensure that the student is trained according to the required by NMC for placement.
-The grade that is awarded should reflect on the student’s practice according to the stipulated standards when the student finds placement.
+Therefore, he or she must uphold integrity and ensure that the student is trained according to the requirements of NMC for placement.
+The grade that is awarded should reflect the student’s practice according to the stipulated standards when the student finds placement.
 Mentors are required to keep all records safely to justify the mentor’s decision on whether the student passed or failed.

 When giving feedback to the student, which may be negative, ensure that you have dedicated all your time and attention to the student.
-Ensure that the student had performed self-assessment and listen to the student’s opinion on the matter.
-Give the student the platform to explain and express themselves, and ensure when giving corrections they are a point of learning.
-The mentor should always remember to be objective and be specific as to what the issue is, and he or she should have supporting documents to act as evidence as to why he took the decision he did.
-Give the students all the details without holding back and inform them that other staff members may be involved and explain to the students as to what is expected from them.
+Ensure that the student has performed a self-assessment and listens to the student’s opinion on the matter.
+Give the students the platform to explain and express themselves, and ensure when giving corrections, they are a point of learning.
+The mentor should always remember to be objective and specific as to what the issue is, and he or she should have supporting documents to act as evidence as to why he or she made the decision he did.
+Give the students all the details without holding back and inform them that other staff members may be involved and explain to the students what is expected from them.
 Also, encourage the student by giving them a development plan and an agreement on an action plan that they should take to better the student (Last, 2003, p.449).

 References